cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 ![]({{ site.baseurl }}/images/rep precinct example.png)

 Ayyadurai would say here, 60 votes _got moved_ to Biden.
-But it's actually just that mixed-ticket voters are less likely (by definition) to vote with precinct norms, and will tend to moves overall results back towards the center.
+But it's actually just that mixed-ticket voters are less likely (by definition) to vote with precinct norms, and will tend to move overall results back towards the center.

 All of this works the same way for more Democratic precincts; just do the same math but switch "Republican" and "Democrat", and "Trump" and "Biden".
 And if a precinct is split 50/50, there flipping votes net to zero.
 How does all this look on the precinct plots we've been looking at?

 ![]({{ site.baseurl }}/images/all flipping.png)

 It's a nice downward sloping line.
 I've only done three data points, but you can see how the rest of the line fills in depending on how Republican or Democrat a precinct is.
 You can get a steeper line by increasing the percentage of mixed voters that flip, or shift the line up or down by making the flip percentage assymentical (i.e. 10% of Democrats flip, but only 20% of Republicans do).
 Add in some random variation, and this is exactly what we're seeing in Michigan.
-It's theoretically totally normal.
+It's theoretically totally normal{% fn 2 %}.

 ## Do Real Elections Actually Work This Way?